bdowlatshahiessf/bdowlatshahiessf.github.io/index.md

 ## Currently

 I am currently a student in the Softstack Factory 2016 Summer Cohort.
 While at Softstack Factory I have learned the basic skills and concepts surrounding hybrid mobile app development in an agile enviornment, as well as how to communicate effectivly with other developers.
-The course work focused on use of Mean Stack which includes MongoDB, Express, Angulr.JS, and Node.JS to create full stack apps.
-I believe that with the skills that I have gained at Softstack Factory I have a strong understand of programming fundamentals and would be a great addition to your team.
+The course work focused on use of Mean Stack which includes MongoDB, Express, Angular.JS, and Node.JS to create full stack apps.
+I believe that with the skills that I have gained at Softstack Factory I have a strong understanding of programming fundamentals and would be a great addition to your team.

 ## Education